 Arbiter HTTP API

-Arbiter exposes its multi-agent orchestrator as an HTTP + Server-Sent Events API.
-One POST/v1/orchestrate drives the full agentic loop — master agent turns, delegated and parallel sub-agent calls, tool invocations, generated files — and streams the whole thing back as SSE events.
+Arbiter exposes its reasoning runtime as an HTTP + Server-Sent Events API.
+Send a direct request with POST /v1/orchestrate, or ingest a structured hardware or software event with POST /v1/events.
+Both drive the full agentic loop — routing, durable context, delegated and parallel sub-agent calls, tool invocations, and generated files — and stream the whole execution back as SSE events.

 Start with arbiter --api --port 8080.
 The default bind is 127.0.0.1; production deployments should put TLS termination, DDoS protection, and rate limiting in a reverse proxy (nginx, caddy, cloudflare) in front of the process.